-Gulf delegations arrive at GCC summit in Saudi Arabia
+Gulf delegations arrive at Saudi Arabia GCC summit for 'breakthrough reconciliation' meeting

 Bahrain's Crown Prince Salman bin Hamad Al-Khalifa was the first to arrive at Al-Ula's Prince Abdul Majeed Bin Abdulaziz Domestic Airport, the northwest Saudi city where the summit is due to take place.